Skip to main content

 Amount and registration

-The fee is €18.36 per month per household and is usually collected quarterly.
-Find the current amount at the Beitragsservice; budget it as a fixed monthly cost.
+The fee is currently €18.36 per month per household (as of 2026) and is usually collected quarterly.
+The amount may change — verify the current figure at the Beitragsservice; budget it as a fixed monthly cost.

 After registering at the Bürgeramt you are often contacted automatically.
 Respond to the letter: confirm the registration or prove that the household already pays (for example through a flatmate).